Fisheries of Note

 Here on the Crystal Coast of North Carolina we are blessed with a great diversity of saltwater finfish species to pursue.
 As positioned, we are the southern range for may northern species and the northern range for many southern species.
 Maximum diversity is achieved late spring through fall, but with cooperative weather, there is a fish species available to pursue every month of the year.
 Amongst all of this opportunity and possibility there are some special fisheries of which you should be aware so as not to miss out!

 One of my favorites!
 Mr. Brownsuit migrates up the east coast every spring and that migration passes through the waters of Cape Lookout starting around Mothers Day weekend continuing into June.
 The game is more of a hunt as we look for cruising fish that are free swimming, on bait balls of menhaden, or travelling with a Loggerhead.
 Sight fishing at its best.
 Nothing like watching a Cobia turn and zero in on your presentation.
-With rigged second stations and towers, both the 3 for 1 and the Breakday are suited for the job at hand.
 If weather or sea conditions prevents sight fishing, anchoring up and bottom fishing is productive as well.
 Don’t delay book your Cobia trip today.

 Trophy Red Drum